soupbadger/portfolio/README.md

-# Nathan Moore | Data Analysis Portfolio
+# Nathan Moore | Coding and Analysis Portfolio

 I am a motivated professional with a background in logistics, leveraging data to solve business problems.
 I am attempting to transition into an analysis position.
 This repository serves as a central hub for my data analysis projects, showcasing my skills in **Excel**, **Python**, **SQL**, and **Power BI**.